parhamdavari/parhamdavari/README.md

 > 🚀 I'm Parham,
 > ⚡ an ML Engineer,
-> 🌐 who dabbles in web development and is hooked on magic of data!
+> 🌐 who dabbles in software engineering and is hooked on magic of data!
 > 📫 If you dare (😆), reach out: parham.davarii@gmail.com